Morning, Wednesday, 25th March 2020

 - Fair trading practices - pricing, wastage and market dynamics; and

-- What could the overall regulatory framework look like post-Brexit.
+- The overall regulatory framework post-Brexit.

-- Future-proofing environmental legislation and regulation - food waste, water usage, and ecological erosion;
+- Future-proofing environmental legislation and regulation - food waste, water usage and ecological erosion;

 - The European regulatory context - fair trading practice in the EU and globally; and

 Westminster Food & Nutrition Forum conferences typically attract strong interest from policymakers.
 This seminar will be an opportunity for stakeholders to engage with officials who have reserved places from Defra; DIT; DFID; Food Standards Agency; HMRC; DAERA Northern Ireland; and the Welsh Government.